All SacroOccipital Chiropractor in Wellesley

 SOT treatment of head and brain trauma has been shared at many multidisciplinary research conferences, such as the World Congress on Brain Injury, North American Brain Injury Society’s Conferences on Brain Injury, Euro Brain Injury Conference, and others.

-Charles Blum, DC, CSCP
+Contributed by: Charles Blum, DC, CSCP